benroberts999/benroberts999.github.io/_students/2024-06-JackEaston.md

   <img align="right" width="20%" src="{{site.baseurl}}/images/students/JackEaston.jpg">
 </div>

+Jack works on developing and extending high-precission atomic structure theory methods for applications in fundamental physics.
+In particular, for low-energy tests of the Standard Model, and searches for fundamental symmetry violations.

-**Thesis:** Theoretical calculation of Stark-induced polarisabilities in heavy alkali atoms for low energy tests of the Standard Model
+**Honours Thesis:** Theoretical calculation of Stark-induced polarisabilities in heavy alkali atoms for low energy tests of the Standard Model

 <br><br>